When Your Eye Feels Heavy: Recognizing Symptoms and Seeking Relief

 Then there are allergies, the insidious invaders that turn our eyes into battlegrounds, swollen and tired from the fight.
 And let’s not forget thyroid eye disease, also known as Graves’ disease, which can make the eyes appear as if they’re weighed down by invisible sandbags.

-Sleep Deprivation And Eye Discomfort
+Sleep Deprivation and Eye Discomfort

 The pursuit of sleep functions like a nightly recharge for our bodily systems, with the eyes included.
 When sleep evades us, it’s not just our energy levels that dwindle, but our eyes also protest with symptoms of eye strain, including heavy, rebellious eyelids.
 The result?
 Dry, itchy, and bloodshot eyes that feel like they’ve been through a sandstorm.
 Chronic lack of sleep can even weaken our immune system, leaving our eyes open to infections and their domino effect on our vision and comfort.